syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-template.md

 To use the custom helper function inside a column template, you must first add the function to the template's context.

-The following example demonstrates how to use a custom helper function inside the `template` property, using the `template` element for the Freight column.
+The following example illustrates how to implement a custom helper function within the template property, utilizing the `template` property specifically for the Freight column.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}